This page was reviewed under our medical and editorial policy by

 This page was updated on May 19, 2022.

-As the “master control gland,” the pituitary gland affects how hormones—those critical chemicals that control growth, metabolism, reproduction and mood—are made and function in your body.
+As the “master control gland,” the pituitary gland affects how hormones—those critical chemicals that control growth, metabolism, reproduction and mood—are made and function in the body.

-Pituitary tumors are actually common, and most times they don't cause health problems.
+Approximately 13,900 pituitary tumors are expected to be diagnosed in the United States in 2023, and most times they don't cause health problems.
 In fact, most people who have these tumors never even know it.
-There are several types of pituitary tumors—the most common one makes extra hormones your body doesn’t need and throws off the hormone balance in your body.
+There are several types of pituitary tumors—the most common one makes extra hormones the body doesn’t need and throws off the hormone balance in the body.

-Adenomas can be broken down into two categories based on size:
+Adenomas can be broken down into two categories based on size, as listed below.

-Macroadenomas: Larger than one centimeter across, these tumors may cause symptoms by pinching on the pituitary gland or structures nearby, like the optic nerve (supplies messaging from your eye to your brain).
+Larger than one centimeter across, these tumors may cause symptoms by pinching on the pituitary gland or structures nearby, like the optic nerve (supplies messaging from the eye to the brain).
 Like microadenomas, they may also boost too much of a certain hormone.

 Adenomas that are diagnosed are broken down into two categories based on how they affect hormone levels:

-Non-functional adenomas: These tumors, also called “null cell adenomas,” don’t boost more hormones than your body needs, but they cause symptoms from their physical presence, and might stop or slow hormone production.
-Roughly 30 percent of pituitary tumors diagnosed are non-functional adenomas.
+These tumors, also called “null cell adenomas,” don’t boost more hormones than the body needs, but they cause symptoms from their physical presence, and might stop or slow hormone production.
+Roughly 22 percent to 54 percent of pituitary tumors diagnosed are non-functional adenomas.

 Rarely, a tumor can start growing—not in the pituitary gland itself—but nearby.
 These tumors, which tend to occur in children or young adults, can impact the pituitary gland by growing into it.

-The signs and symptoms of pituitary tumors depend on its size, how it affects your hormones and which hormones it affects.
+The signs and symptoms of pituitary tumors may depend on its size, how it affects the hormones and which hormones it affects.

 While hormone production isn’t over-activated from these tumors, they might press on or damage parts of the pituitary gland.
 This can cause the pituitary gland to stop making one or more hormones.
 A non-functional pituitary tumor might result in symptoms like:

-The symptoms of functioning pituitary tumors depend on which hormones the tumor is making.
-Examples include:
+The symptoms of functioning pituitary tumors depend on which hormones the tumor is making, with examples listed below.

 Prolactin is a hormone that causes a woman’s breasts to make milk during and after pregnancy.
 Too much prolactin may cause headaches, loss of vision, lower sex drive, or changes in menstrual periods or fertility.
 It may cause breasts to produce milk, even in women that aren’t pregnant or breastfeeding.
 In men, it may cause impotence.